willsu/pip-private-repos-artifact-registry/README.md

 ### 1) Artifact Registry Remote Repository
 This sample solution provides scripts to pre-populate the required Python authentication helper libraries in a Standard Artifact Registry repo, install the authentication helper libaries on the private host, and configure the "pip" utility to only fetch packages from your private Artifact Registry repository.

-The scripts are designed to be run on an environment with the following general configuration:
+Provision the following resources in your Google Cloud environment:
 1) "Private" VPC: a VPC with a subnet (no NAT Gateway, Private Google Access enabled)
 2) "remote-pip-repo" a Remote Artifact Registry Repository for Python configured to use the PyPi Index.
 3) "private-host": a "Private" Compute Engine instance and attached to the Private VPC network\